 In a couple sentences, describe the interface you chose to redesign.
 If the interface is publicly accessible, describe how to access it, and provide some brief steps for the reader to perform to experience it a bit themselves (e.g. “Go to Delta.com and search for flights from Atlanta to London.
 Try to compare flight prices and find the best-priced flight.”).
 If it is not easily accessible, describe the kinds of tasks a user might do with the interface.

 Because the interface already exists, needfinding and evaluation are somewhat identical processes.
 For a redesign, your initial goal is to seek some information about what the current weaknesses in the interface are.
 Are there things the interface does not presently do very well?
 Are there features the interface is expected to have that it currently lacks?

-First, choose two types of needfinding.
-We expect that one form of needfinding will be relatively interactive (surveys, interviews, observations) and one will be relatively pass (reading existing product reviews, looking at reported problems on help forums, examining publicly available data).
+First, choose at least one type of needfinding.
+It is acceptable for this initial needfinding to be reading existing product reviews, looking at reported problems on help forums, or examining publicly available data.
+You may also choose to distribute surveys, perform interviews, or engage in naturalistic observation.
 You should not choose apprenticeship or participant observation, however, as both would be very similar to the heuristic evaluation portion of this assignment.

 Heuristic Evaluation: ~3 pages